AvePoint/cloud-api/docs/elements/user-management/dashboard_public_api/dashboard_public_api.md

         }
     ],
     "metadata": {
-        "pageIndex": 1, // The page index of current request "pageSize": 50, // The user number will be retrieved in one request "totalCount": 1 // The total number count that match the request }
+        "pageIndex": 1, // The page index of the current request "pageSize": 50, // The number of users to be retrieved in one request "totalCount": 1 // The total number count that matches the request }
 }
 ```